 Guyana - Formalities

-If choosing Bartica, it is a good idea to let the Coastguard on Fort Island (Tel.
+Bartica is the preferred clearance port for Guyana.
+It is advisable to let the Coastguard on Fort Island (Tel.
 592 600 6510 know you are in Guyanan waters.
 At Bartica there is an office which has been set up with cruisers in mind.
 Customs, Immigration and Health authorities are all based there and the paperwork is simple and quick.
+No agent is required.

 If checking in at Parika, anchor off Roeden Rust and take the dinghy to the town.
 This is rather an exposed anchorage as you have to anchor well off the shore to avoid the sand banks.

 Passports must be valid for at least 6 months.

 Visitor Visas can now be issued on arrival.
 The usual length of stay is 3 months, although an extension may be possible.

 All nationals require visas EXCEPT those of Antigua and Barbuda, Argentina, Austria, Australia, Barbados, Belgium, Belize, Brazil, Canada, Denmark, Dominica, Finland, France, Germany, Greece, Grenada, Ireland, Italy, Jamaica, Japan, Luxembourg, Montserrat, New Zealand, North Korea, Norway, Portugal, Russian Federation, South Africa, South Korea, Spain, St.Kitts & Nevis, St. Lucia, St. Vincent & the Grenadine, Suriname, Sweden, Switzerland, The Bahamas, The Netherlands, Trinidad and Tobago, U.K. and U.S.A.

 Evidence may be required of sufficient funds.